Philip Bezanson: Life

-Born in Athol, Massachusetts, he graduated from Yale University School of Music in 1940 and after war services enrolled in the graduate program of composition at the State University of Iowa where he joined its faculty eight years later.
-In 1951 he received his Ph.D. and later became head of composition.
-He was made a professor in 1961.
-He was given a Distinguished Alumnus award by Yale.
+Born in Athol, Massachusetts, Philip Bezanson graduated from Yale University School of Music in 1940.
+Following military service, he enrolled in the graduate program of musical composition at the State University of Iowa.
+He joined its faculty in 1948 and received his PhD there in 1951.
+In 1954, Bezanson was appointed head of the program in musical composition, and in 1961, was made a full professor.

+In 1964, Dr. Bezanson was appointed to the faculty and named head of the Music Department of the University of Massachusetts Amherst.
+He held the latter post until 1973 when he returned to full-time teaching at the University for the last two years of his life.
+An influential educator and composer, Philip Bezanson helped guide the Department of Music at UMass Amherst through its period of rapid expansion in the late 1960s and early 1970s.

+Dr. Bezanson was active as a composer, particularly from 1946 through 1975, and he received several awards, including the prestigious Fromm Foundation award for his Piano Sonata in 1953.

 A prolific and productive composer, Bezanson won several prestigious awards and received commissions from, among others, Dimitri Mitropoulos, who commissioned a piano concerto in 1952.
 His most famous work is perhaps the opera Golden Child, written in 1960 to a libretto by Paul Engle.
 The work was commissioned by the NBC Opera Theatre and first performed on television on the Hallmark Hall of Fame program.
 Several of his vocal and choral works use texts by Engle as well.

-His notable students included Olly Wilson, M. William Karlins, Karen Tarlow, and James Yannatos.
+His notable students included Olly Wilson, M. William Karlins, Karen Tarlow, Bruce MacCombie, Fred Tillis, and James Yannatos.

-He was a National Patron of Delta Omicron, an international professional music fraternity.
+Dr. Bezanson received a Guggenheim Fellowship in 1971 and a Distinguished Alumni Award from Yale in 1974.
+The Bezanson Recital Hall in the Fine Arts Center of the University of Massachusetts Campus is named in his honor.

+The musical manuscripts for 46 of his 47 extant compositions are housed in the Special Collections & University Archives of the University of Massachusetts at Amherst.
+Voice and instrumental parts for at least one of Dr. Bezanson’s works are in the Music Library of the University of Iowa.

+His music is published by the American Composers Alliance.